VI. Earth Life Emergence: Development of Body, Brain, Selves and Societies

 D. An Enhancement of Autonomous Individuality

 As somatic complexity, proactive cerebral intelligence and represented knowledge proceeds in an evolutionary gestation, another directional attribute and quality becomes evident as each organism’s relative sense of self-awareness and personal identity.
-A corollary, as Cooperative Societies and elsewhere inform, is that such a “semi-autonomy” is achieved as a symbiotic, reciprocal member of a viable grouping.
-From our global now, the arc of an emergent genesis increasingly appears as an embryonic conception of an individual and collective selfhood.
+A corollary, as Cooperative Societies and elsewhere cite, is that a “semi-autonomous” state is best achieved as a symbiotic, reciprocal member of a viable grouping.
+From our global moment, the arc of an emergent genesis increasingly appears as an embryonic conception of an individual and collective selfhood.
 And lately we may have reached the verge of a global individuation and persona, as Systems History advises.

 Cooperative Alliances in the History of Life: Aggregation, Individuation, and the Major Evolutionary Transitions. www.philbio.org/events/seventh-annual-conference.
 A notice for the Duke University Seventh Annual Conference in Philosophy & Biology, held in Durham, NC, April 2008.
 Keynoters were Todd Grantham, “From Bands to Empires: Explaining the Emergence of Social Complexity,” Samir Okasha, “Evolutionary Transitions in Individuality and Levels of Selection,”and Joan Strassmann, “Cooperation and Conflict in Social Amoebae: The Challenge of Multicellularity Through Aggregation.”
 Other speakers were Brett Calcott, Ellen Clarke, Andrew Hamiliton, Dan McShea, Lauren McCall, Carl Simpson, and Ioan Muntean, a University of California, San Diego philosopher who wonders if this stratified scenario of life’s emergence arises this way because it is a self-organized, dynamic complex system.
 An Abstract for each presentation is available from this page.